keboola/developers-docs/extend/docker/tutorial/howto.md

     2 packets transmitted, 2 received, 0% packet loss, time 1000ms
     rtt min/avg/max/mdev = 121.615/121.721/121.828/0.364 ms

-### Inspecting the image
+### Inspecting the Image
-When building your own image, it is very usefull to be able to run arbitrary commands in the image, you can do so by overriding the entrypoint using the `--entrypoint` option (which means that your application won't execute, you'll have to run it manually).
+When building your own image, the ability to run arbitrary commands in the image is very useful.
+Override the entrypoint using the `--entrypoint` option (which means that your application won't execute, you'll have to run it manually).
 The `-t` option opens **i**nteractive **t**erminal:

     `docker run -i -t --entrypoint=/bin/bash my-image`.

 The option `--entrypoint` overrides the `ENTRYPOINT` specified in the `Dockerfile`.
-This ensures that bash shell is run instead of your application.
+This ensures that a bash shell is run instead of your application.
 You then have to run the command previously defined entrypoint manually.